-The @channel and @everyone mentions can be used to trigger desktop and push notifications for several team members at once.
+The @channel and @everyone mentions can be used to trigger desktop and mobile notifications for several members at once.

-@channel will send a notification to all team members in the channel where you post the message.
+@channel will send a notification to all members in the channel where you post the message.

-@everyone notifies every member of your team.
+@everyone notifies every member of your workspace.
 This command can only be used in the team-wide channel (usually called #general).

 Notifications will be sent to all members in the channel whether they are active or away.

 When you use one of these @mentions, Slack will confirm the number of people you’ll notify and how many time zones are affected before sending the message.

-Use care: This warning will only appear for teams with more than 5 team members.
-Teams may also choose to turn this warning off entirely.
+Use care: This warning will only appear for workspaces with more than five members.
+Workspaces may also choose to turn this warning off entirely.